-A. The purpose of Green Hunter Under Saddle is to allow a horse to compete on an entry-level field with horses of the same level of experience.
+- A. The purpose of Green Hunter Under Saddle is to allow a horse to compete on an entry-level field with horses of the same level of experience.
 The Green Hunter Under Saddle is a stepping-stone to the more advanced level of competition with seasoned horses.
-This class should be judged according to the purpose of its intent.

-- B. Horses must be ridden with the equipment that is approved as per APHA equipment rules for hunter under saddle. - C. With the exception of eligibility and equipment requirements, the same rules apply in Green Hunter Under Saddle as apply in hunter under saddle. - D. Horses eligible to compete: - 1.
-Horses in their first year of showing in Hunter Under Saddle or that have shown during previous years in any recognized equine association in any Hunter Under Saddle classes, but have not won 25 points or more (10 points or more in Zones 12,13,14), or a World or Reserve World Championship, or a bronze horse medal in EWU (Erste Westernreiter Union) as of January 1 of the current show year.
+This class should be judged according to the purpose of its intent. - B. Horses must be ridden with the equipment that is approved as per APHA equipment rules for hunter under saddle. - C. With the exception of eligibility and equipment requirements, the same rules apply in Green Hunter Under Saddle as apply in hunter under saddle. - D. Horses eligible to compete: - Horses in their first year of showing in Hunter Under Saddle or that have shown during previous years in any recognized equine association in any Hunter Under Saddle classes, but have not won 25 points or more (10 points or more in Zones 12,13,14), or a World or Reserve World Championship, or a bronze horse medal in EWU (Erste Westernreiter Union) as of January 1 of the current show year.
 Points from all divisions (except Walk-Trot) will count and are cumulative in determining eligibility.
 In addition, as of January 1 of the current show year, horses may not have won \$2,500 or more in lifetime earnings under saddle in any Hunter Under Saddle class at any event in which the earnings are verifiable.
-Accuracy of eligibility is the responsibility of the owner and exhibitor and is subject to verification. - Year Long Eligibility.
-If a horse is considered eligible on January 1, it may continue to be shown in this class for the calendar year, regardless of points earned. - Once a horse has earned 25 points or more (10 points or more in Zones 12,13,14), in Green Hunter Under Saddle, it will no longer be eligible to compete in this class in subsequent years. - E. Horses showing in this event may also enter their respective hunter under saddle class at the same show.
+Accuracy of eligibility is the responsibility of the owner and exhibitor and is subject to verification.

+- Year Long Eligibility.
+If a horse is considered eligible on January 1, it may continue to be shown in this class for the calendar year, regardless of points earned. - E. Horses showing in this event may also enter their respective hunter under saddle class at the same show.
 Green Hunter Under Saddle does not count for show all-around or high-point awards. - F. Points earned in this class will count toward APHA Register of Merit, Superior Event and Honor Roll awards only.
 Points in this class will not count toward any other APHA awards including Breeders' Trust payouts.
 (World Show points do not count toward year-end awards).